 The fish barrier indicator method is still being developed and will be available in future report cards.

-Wetland extent scored 17 (‘very poor’) with 59% loss of palustrine (freshwater) wetlands from pre-clear to 2013.
+Wetland extent scored 17 (‘very poor’) with 57.8% loss of palustrine (freshwater) wetlands from pre-clear to 2017.
+Since 2013, an area of 6.6 hectares of palustrine wetlands has been lost.
 These results reflect a high level of historic loss due to development.
-Wetland losses in future reporting periods will be minimal.

-The Tully basin was graded as ‘good’ for flows during 2016-17.
-Flows in the Tully Basin were not substantially altered from predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Tully Basin was graded as ‘very good’ for flows during 2017-18.
+Flows in the Tully Basin were not substantially altered from pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.